TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/Rendering/Index.rst

         'class' => \MyVendor\CoolTagCloud\Form\Element\SelectTagCloudElement::class,
     ];

-And use it in TCA for a specific field, keeping the full database functionality in DataHandler together with the data preparation of FormDataCompiler, but just routing the rendering of that field to the new element:
+And use it in `TCA`:pn: for a specific field, keeping the full database functionality in `DataHandler`:pn: together with the data preparation of FormDataCompiler, but just routing the rendering of that field to the new element:

 .. code-block:: php